Home Wiki > SDB:Configuring Scanners

 • It is a primitive kind of language when the backend must directly write specific values into the chip set which controls the actual scan-unit inside the scanner.
 The actual values differ from model to model.
 Wrong values may cause poor scan quality or may even damage the scanner.
 Examples: the models which are supported by the "plustek" backend.

 • Well built scanners have a real "scanner-language" built in.
-It is much easier and much more secure to drive such a scanner.
+It is easier and safer to drive such a scanner.
 Examples: The models which are supported by the "epson2" backend.

 SANE stands for "Scanner Access Now Easy".
 By way of the "libsane" library, SANE provides a uniform API (application programming interface), enabling applications to have uniform access to various scanner models.